What to wear

 High intensity activities.
 You should be dressed in layers.

+Bring a small backpack with extra layer.
+For snowshoeing and paintball please wear suitable footwear, such as boots that will cover your ankles.
 Paintball packages include all equipment; face mask, one piece camouflage cover-alls to go over your clothes, precision paintball gun, unlimited co2, neck protector, gloves, ammunition belt and hat.
 Paint used will not stain your clothing and is 100% biodegradable.
 Non-freezing balls are used during the winter so we can play even on very cold days.

 High intensity activity